What Does a Food Inspector Do?

-- Physical mobility: Must have full physical range of motion including rapid or repetitive motion ability
+- Physical mobility: Must have a full physical range of motion including rapid or repetitive motion ability.

-- Good vision: Need to have good close and distance vision, with correctable vision of 20/30 or better in one eye, and free of any chronic eye diseases
+- Good vision: Need to have good close and distance vision, with a correctable vision of 20/30 or better in one eye, and free of any chronic eye diseases.

-- Color identification: Individual must be able to identify color shades with no significant impairment or color-blindness
+- Color identification: Individuals must be able to identify color shades with no significant impairment or color-blindness.

 According to the U.S. Bureau of Labor Statistics, the job growth outlook for food inspectors between 2016 and 2026 is 7%, driven by continued growth in food research, but offset by pests, weather issues, and water shortages.
 This growth rate compares to the projected 7% growth for all occupations.

 Because the work of a food inspector must be done away from a government office, food inspectors have a high degree of flexibility in their scheduling.
 For those people who can't sit at a desk all day, a food inspector job offers frequent physical activity.

 The food inspector job requires a 40-hour workweek and occasional travel to other plants.

 Brush up your resume to highlight relevant skills and previous experience.
 Review the requirements for this job on the USA Jobs website.